 - The COVID-19 supervisor will remain on-site to sanitize frequently used locations and to be present in case of illness during a quest day.

-- Should a Quester or Quest Leader, or anyone in a Quester’s or Quest Leader’s household, show symptoms of COVID-19 or be diagnosed with COVID-19, the Quester or Quest Leader will remain home until at least 3 days (72 hours) have passed since recovery defined as resolution of fever without the use of fever-reducing medications, AND either a COVID-19 test provides confirmation of negative results, a medical professional provides a note saying they may return, or until at least 10 days have passed since symptoms first appeared.
+- Should a Quester or Quest Leader, or anyone in a Quester’s or Quest Leader’s household, show symptoms of COVID-19, the Quester or Quest Leader will remain home until at least 24 hours have passed since resolution of fever without the use of fever-reducing medications, AND either a COVID-19 test provides confirmation of negative results, a medical professional provides a note saying they may return, or until at least 10 days have passed since symptoms first appeared.

 - If a camper or staff has been in direct contact with someone who has tested positive for the virus, that child or staff will not be allowed to attend camp for a minimum of 14 days after the exposure.

 - For a complete list of safety measures, click here. (updated 9-19-2020)

 If you are at home under quarantine and looking for something to do for entertainment, consider the following resources:

 - Listen to our very own Quest Leader Natalie tell a story she has written, Allie Odds and the Allie Odds Squad, which is inspired by her experiences leading quests and her desire to make something like a quest that people could connect with wherever they are.
 The podcast has 9 episodes so far, and is enjoyed by adults as much as children.
 It can also be listened to on Spotify, Apple Podcasts, or Google Play.